Package 'lwgeom'

 Value

-'st_geohash' returns a character vector with geohashes
+'st_geohash' returns a character vector with geohashes; empty or full geometries result in 'NA'

 'st_geom_from_geohash' returns a (bounding box) polygon for each geohash if 'raw' is 'FALSE', if 'raw' is 'TRUE' a matrix is returned with bounding box coordinates on each row.